One of the most frustrating shots that plague amateur golfers is the dreaded slice.

 As I mentioned, aiming left only makes the slice miss even more to the right.
 Instead of aiming farther to the left, try to tee off the right side of the box.
 This will give yourself more fairway and room to work the ball off the left side of the fairway or rough.
 Adjusting your aim is a short-term fix but won’t help the bigger issues causing your slice.

 Your clubface at impact determines if you slice, draw or hit the ball straight.
 The higher swing speed and longer shaft of a driver make squaring up this club the hardest.
 Again, if you are hitting a monster slice your club face MUST be open at impact.
 You need to work on squaring up the face sooner on your downswing.

 Use this drill from Tiger’s ex-swing coach, Hank Haney:

 Step 1: With a driver, hover your driver roughly a foot off the ground.
 This will naturally level your swing and help promote the inside to outside swing path.
 It will also help you feel the clubface turning over at impact.

 Step 2: On your practice swings you want to feel yourself squaring the clubface roughly 2 or 3 feet behind the golf ball before impact.
 It will feel like your left hand is squaring up and turning the clubface.

 Practice this drill with 5-10 practice swings the next time you’re on the driving range.
-Ideally, this will help promote a swing path to the right and square the face at impact.
+Ideally, this will help promote the swing path to the right and squaring the face at impact.
 This drill will help you create a slight draw if done correctly.